oceanprotocol-archive/OEPs/5/README.md

 At the same time, the AGENT implements an internal architecture based in different layers and modules.
 This document MUST provide a common framework and definition to drive technical implementations.

-The detailed components SHOULD be used as building blocks, allowing synthesize different scenarios.
+The detailed components SHOULD be used as building blocks, allowing to synthesize different scenarios.

 <a name="high-level-architecture"></a>
 ## High Level Architecture